ezrarush/pong/README.md

 (sdl2:make-this-thread-main (lambda () (pong:main)))
 ```

-You may use slime with this SBCL image by uncommenting the first two lines and executing thecommand "slime-connect" in emacs.
+You may use slime with this SBCL image by uncommenting the two swank lines and executing the command "slime-connect" in emacs.

 ###Client